covacialex/google-books-api-search/README.md

 # Google Books API project

-A small project I did as my final presentation for a programming course using the Model-View-Controller architecture.
+A small project I did as my final presentation for a programming course using the Model-View-Controller architecture in vanilla JavaScript.

 ### Features

 - Request an array using the search bar value from Google Books API.
 - Render the results on the site by pages (you can choose how many from the code).
 - Click on a book to render some description about its contents.